Dreamer. Essential worker. And anxious about the Supreme Court's impending decision.

-For most of his life, Victor Garcia lived in two closets.
+For most of their life, Victor Garcia lived in two closets.
 As a teen growing up in Houston, Garcia came out as queer to their friends and family, but it wasn’t until years later when Donald Trump became president that they came out as undocumented.

 By then, Garcia had too much at stake not to tell the people in their life.
 In the summer of 2012, when Garcia was 18, President Barack Obama launched the Deferred Action for Childhood Arrivals (DACA) program, which allowed young-adult immigrants who’d been brought to the United States as children and who didn’t otherwise have legal status to apply for a two-year work permit that also protected them from deportation.
-Garcia was quick to apply for and receive DACA, and they later renewed it twice before the 2016 election—all without telling people about his status as a so-called Dreamer.
+Garcia was quick to apply for and receive DACA, and they later renewed it twice before the 2016 election—all without telling people about their status as a so-called Dreamer.
 But once Trump took office and began dismantling DACA, Garcia finally told their friends and coworkers.
 “If the current administration was to come for me, people were going to find out,” they told me recently.
 “I wanted people to know they knew someone that was being affected.”

 DACA changed Garcia’s life and the lives of nearly 700,000 undocumented immigrants who were brought to the United States as kids.
 Deportation relief under DACA had, for years, been seemingly the one thing that had support across party lines when it came to immigration reform.
 DACA recipients have been able to attend college and fill jobs that are often unattainable to those without legal status in the United States.
 They’ve formed families, bought homes, and while “they’ve planned their lives in two-year increments, it’s important to recognize that they have planted roots here,” said Jose Muñoz, national communications manager with the advocacy group United We Dream.
 (DACA recipients are parents to some 250,000 US citizen children.)